The ado CLI

 Tip

-will detect automatically when resources need to be upgraded and will print the exact command to run as a warning.
+ado will detect automatically when resource upgrades are required and will print the exact command to run as a warning.
 In all other cases, there is no need to run this command.

 Sometimes the models that are used in ado undergo changes that require updating stored representations of them in the metastore.
 When required, you can run this command to update all resources of a given kind in the database.